A Talk with Sheila Hamilton, CEO of Beyond Well Solutions

 By Kevin Pereau

 “When I suggested that he go see a therapist, he was stigmatized by it.
 He’d grown up in a family that was just not willing to talk about mental health as something that was normal or something that we all struggle with.
 He was unwilling to accept the idea that we can all learn tools to deal with our anxiety.
-He was placed on the wrong medication and misdiagnosed because he didn’t see a psychiatrist.
+Because he didn’t see a psychiatrist, he ended up on the wrong medication and was misdiagnosed.
 He just went to a friend who was a physician and he spiraled downward.
-The day after he was let out of care, he died by suicide.
+The day after he was released from care, he died by suicide.

 How Mental Health Suffered During the Pandemic